-Access service mode by pressing the S&S Northern logo on the control panel home screens only.
-The screen will display a service prompt.
-Press Yes.
-(Note: All alarm signals/outputs will be inhibited for fifteen (15) minutes.
-Proceed to service and re-calibrate detectors if required.
-Upon completion - exit service mode by pressing the 'Exit' button on screen.
-If you need more time, exit and re-enable service mode.
-The system returns to a normal state after fifteen (15) minutes automatically if the 'exit' button is not pressed.
+- Access service mode by pressing the S&S logo on the controller (home screen logo only). - The screen will display a service message prompt. - Press Yes.
+(Note: All alarm signals/outputs will be inhibited for fifteen (15) minutes. - Proceed to test gas detectors. - Upon completion exit service mode by pressing the 'Exit' button on screen.